How to stand on a skateboard

 After you have learned the basic precautions to take and how to stand on a skateboard the next step is to get those wheels rolling.
 For that, you will have to start by balancing yourself on a moving skateboard because it is a completely new story once the stake board starts moving.

-Pushing the skateboard:
+Pushing the Skateboard:

 Push the skateboard carefully.
 Make sure to not do this hastily or you may fall face first on the ground.